ilatovsky/toga/docs/archive/IMPROVEMENTS.md

 # toga-improved Performance Optimizations

-This is an optimized version of the toga library with significant performance improvements for norns grid emulation via TouchOSC.
+This is an optimized version of the oscgard library with significant performance improvements for norns grid emulation via TouchOSC.

 ## Changes Made

 ### 1. **30Hz Refresh Rate Throttling**
-- Added `last_refresh_time` and `refresh_interval` (33ms) to the togagrid object
+- Added `last_refresh_time` and `refresh_interval` (33ms) to the oscgard object
 - `refresh()` now checks if enough time has passed since the last refresh
 - Prevents excessive OSC message bursts when scripts call `g:refresh()` in tight loops
 - Force refresh still available for initial connection scenarios